 Bidding

 Cabin crew members often use a Roster Bid system that allows them to bid for the shifts and flights that they’d prefer to work.
 It’s not a guaranteed system, and staff do not get assigned to every flight that they’ve requested, but it gives crew members a better chance of having some control over their schedule.
-Some crew members even use the bid system as an opportunity to time a flight to a specific destination in order to attend special events with friends and family.
+Some crew members even use the bidding system as an opportunity to time a flight to a specific destination in order to attend special events with friends and family.
 Bidding is done on the basis of seniority, so longer-serving crew members have a better chance of getting on the flights that they want.